cdk-entest/eks-cdk-web/README.md

 - from CDK terminal output
 - query EKS cluster loggroup given that authenticator log enabled

+or check output of cloudformation for CdkEksFargateStack
+- this role is binded as admin in Kubernetes
+- need to add policies (ListClusters) before can use it in AWS console

 ensure than the execution role can be assumed by AWS account from your termial

 ```json